aronson/SDL-1.2/README.md

 ==
 This project is a fork of the **deprecated** [Simple Directmedia Layer 1.2 project](https://github.com/libsdl-org/SDL-1.2).
 It has changes and bugfixes specific to the delightful roguelike [Cogmind](https://gridsagegames.com/cogmind/).

 It promises up to 100-500% speedups on modern systems over the retail build shipped with the game.
-The effect is most noticable when the engine is under stress, by panning the map or in combat with multiple enemies.
+The effect is most noticable when the engine is under stress: e.g. panning the map, win animations, or large-scale combat.

 Compiling on Windows
 --
 Open the VisualC/SDL.sln file in at least VS2017.
 Tested on VS2017 and VS2022.
 You need the Windows SDK and C++ Desktop development components.
-You may need the Universal C Runtime SDK and UCRT as well.
-You may need the DirectX 9 SDK.
+You may need the DirectX 9+ SDK depending on what configuration you choose to build.

 **WARNING:** There is a post-build step that will attempt to copy the outputted SDL.dll to `C:\Program Files (x86)\Steam\steamapps\common\Cogmind\SDL.dll`.

 Compiling on Linux/macOS
 --

 Cogmind is a Win32 application.
-Install a mingw toolchain for i686.
-I suggest MSYS2.
+Install a mingw toolchain with i686 support.
 You wll need to use `make`, there is no `CMake` support at this time.
 ```
 git clone git@github.com:aronson/SDL-1.2.git
 cd SDL-1.2